Your expert guide to exploring Maya ruins in Yucatán

 ➡️ Kayak in the Laguna Rosada, see the flamingos and salt flats

-People tend to visit Dzibilchaltun while staying in Mérida, where there are a host of excellent hotels from which pick.
+People tend to visit Dzibilchaltun while staying in Mérida, where there are a host of excellent hotels.

 ⭐️ Dzibilchaltun and Silcer Beach club day – Explore the ruins of Dzibilchaltun and then relax at a private beach club.